SNTSVV/OPAM/README.md

 * Step 5: Run *exp2.4.sh*
 * Step 6: See output files in *results/RQ2*

 EXP2 investigates the scalability of OPAM by conducting some experiments with systems of various sizes, including six industrial and several synthetic subjects.
 Following EXP1, you already have the result of the industrial subjects, thus, you will conduct additional experiments with synthetic subjects in EXP2.
-For the common parameter values, use the settings.json.
-In Step 1, the *exp2.gen.sh* creates synthetic task sets following our experiment design which contains four sub-experiments.
-In the following four steps, *exp2.1.sh* and *exp2.4.sh* are mapped with each sub-experiment.
+For the common parameter values, use the *settings.json*.
+The *exp2.gen.sh* creates synthetic task sets following our experiment design which contains four sub-experiments.
+The scripts *exp2.1.sh* ~ *exp2.4.sh* are mapped with each sub-experiment.
 Each script shows the order of experiments and parameters like *exp1.sh*.
 As we repeat our experiments 50 times, we recommend you do conduct those experiments on multiple nodes.

 ##### =EXP3=
+* Step 0: Set common parameters through *settings.json*
-* Step 1: Run *exp3.sh*
+* Step 1: Running *exp3.sh*
 * Step 2: See output files in *results/RQ3*

 EXP3 compares the quality of priority assignments generated by OPAM with those defined by engineers.
 The *exp3.sh* shows example commands for the EXP3.
 It contains three commands.
 The first two commands which generate test data and execute OPAM are similar to *exp1.sh*.
 If you run *exp1.sh* with the option "--printFinal", you do not need to run those steps.
 The last command is the python script to generate statistical data of safety margins from the result of OPAM.